 We have also entered into multiple NYMEX West Texas Intermediate crude oil derivative three-way collar contracts.
 Each contract combines a long put, a short put and a short call.
 The use of the short put allows us to buy a put and sell a call at higher prices, thus establishing a higher ceiling and limiting our exposure to future settlement payments while also restricting our downside risk.
 If the market price is below the long put fixed price but above the short put fixed price, a three-way collar allows us to settle for the long put fixed price.
 A three-way collar also allows us to settle for WTI market plus the spread between the short put and the long put in a case where the market price has fallen below the short put fixed price.
-For example, at an annual average WTI market price of \$35.00 the summary positions below would result in a net price of \$60.00 and \$60.00, for 2016 and 2017, respectively.
-The following table summarizes the three-way oil collar contracts currently in place as of February 22, 2016:
+For example, at an annual average WTI market price of \$40.00, \$50.00 and \$65.00, the summary position below would result in a net price of \$65.00, \$75.00 and \$85.00, respectively.
+The following table summarizes the three-way oil collar contracts currently in place as of February 21, 2017, covering the period from January 1, 2017 through December 31, 2017:

-Calendar Year Volumes (Bbls) Average Short Put Price per Bbl Average Long Put Price per Bbl Average Short Call Price per Bbl
+Average Short Put Average Long Put Average Short Call Calendar Year Volumes (Bbls) Price per Bbl Price per Bbl Price per Bbl 2017 72,400 \$60.00 \$85.00 \$104.20

-2016 621,300 \$63.37 \$88.37 \$106.40

-2017 72,400 \$60.00 \$85.00 \$104.20

 We have also entered into multiple NYMEX WTI crude oil derivative enhanced swap contracts.
 The first type of enhanced swap contract combines buying a lower-priced put, selling a higher-priced put, and using the net proceeds from these positions to simultaneously obtain a swap at above market prices ("enhanced swap price").
 If the market price is at or above the higher-priced short put, this contract allows us to settle at the enhanced swap price.
 If the market price is below the higher-priced short put but above the lower-priced long put, this contract allows us to settle for the market price plus the spread between the enhanced swap price and the higher-priced short put.
 If the market price is at or below the lower-priced long put, this contract allows us to settle for the lower-priced long put plus the spread between the enhanced swap price and the higher-priced short put.
-For example, at an annual average WTI market price of \$35.00 the summary positions below would result in a net price of \$66.70, \$65.85 and \$65.50, for 2016, 2017 and 2018, respectively.
-The following table summarizes these type of enhanced swap contracts currently in place as of February 22, 2016:
+For example, at an annual average WTI market price of \$40.00, \$50.00 and \$65.00, the summary positions below would result in a net price of \$65.85, \$65.85 and \$73.85, respectively for 2017 and \$65.50, \$65.50 and \$73.50, respectively for 2018.
+The following table summarizes these type of enhanced swap contracts currently in place as of February 21, 2017, covering the period from January 1, 2017 through December 31, 2018:

-Calendar Year Volumes (Bbls) Average Long Put Price per Bbl Average Short Put Price per Bbl Average Swap Price per Bbl
+Calendar Year Volumes (Bbl 0 0 Average Short Put Price per Bbl Average Swap Price per Bbl

-2016 183,000 \$57.00 \$82.00 \$91.70

-2017 182,500 \$57.00 \$82.00 \$90.85
+2017 \$57.00 \$82.00 \$90.85

-2018 127,750 \$57.00 \$82.00 \$90.50
+2018 127.750 \$57.00 \$82.00 \$90.50